Regula-Falsi Generalized Profile Likelihood Uncertainty Quantification

 For NS-FFA only: Numeric vector specifying the years at which to evaluate the return levels confidence intervals of a nonstationary probability distribution.

-do not have to be elements of thens_years
+ns_slicesdo not have to be elements of thens_yearsargument.- alpha

 Numeric scalar in \([0.01, 0.1]\).
 The significance level for confidence intervals or hypothesis tests.
 Default is 0.05.